 Kirq

-a quantum communication testbed
+A quantum communication testbed

 Why did Numana choose this project?

-Our initiative is designed to help organizations prepare for these upheavals when they come to test their projects.
+This solution is designed to help organizations prepare for these upheavals when they come to test their projects.

-- Fiber optic infrastructure
+- Fibre-optic infrastructure

 - Quantum Key Distribution (QKD) systems